-(1) No business may be conducted at a general meeting unless a quorum of members is present.

-- (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 35) is a minimum of 10 members entitled to vote. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting- - (a) in the case of a meeting convened by, or at the request of, members under rule 32-the meeting must be dissolved;
+- (1) No business may be conducted at a general meeting unless a quorum of members is present. - (2) The quorum for a general meeting is the presence (physically, by proxy or as allowed under rule 35) of 10% of the members entitled to vote. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a general meeting - - (a) in the case of a meeting convened by, or at the request of, members under rule 32 the meeting must be dissolved; or